 The weatherization program can help make mandatory repairs to the roof, doors, windows, water heaters to make your dwelling more energy efficient.
 However, you must meet the government poverty standards to qualify.
 If you are presently a customer with Sun River, you can apply through this utility.
 Call 406-467-2526. (more)

 The Energy Crisis Intervention Program (ECIP)

 ECIP is part of the LIEAP program.
 If you have not received or are not eligible for LIEAP you may be eligible for ECIP assistance for fuel.
 If you are having a financial crisis and in danger of losing your heating services you may be able to get ECIP assistance.
 As always, you must qualify to according to US Poverty Guidelines.
-Emergency situation includes evictions or potential disconnection or disconnection of utility services.
-ECIP also offers help with furnace repairs for faulty or broken furnace.
-To apply, contact the South Dakota Department of Social Services, Office of Energy Assistance at (800) 233-8503.
+The emergency situation includes evictions or potential disconnection or disconnection of utility services.
+ECIP also offers help with furnace repairs for a faulty or broken furnace.
+To apply, contact the South Dakota Department of Social Services, Office of Energy Assistance at 800-233-8503.

 The Montana Weatherization Assistance Program (WAP)

 The Montana Weatherization Assistance Program (WAP), is a fuel assistance program that provides assistance with savings of fuel as well as cash assistance for utility bills.
 Weatherization is the act of making a home energy efficient by securing areas when heat or cool air can escape from the home.
 They also repair, wrap or replace broken water heats.

 To qualify for this program, you must qualify financially and be a family with young children, disabled or elderly.
 You must also be meet financial qualifications established by the government.
 You can receive weatherization services if you receive SSI or are enrolled in other assistance programs like TANF.
 For more information about WAP call the Montana Citizen’s Advocate, at 800-332-2272.
 (More)